 With the 90s came a flood of new plate options, from commemorative to charitable.
 In 1995, a plate was designed to help support the U.S. Olympic Education Center in Marquette.
 Two years later the Great Lakes Splendor plate became available with the sun rising over the Straits of Mackinac.
 Then, in 2000 fundraising plates offered to help support the 15 public universities.
 In 2001, the purchase of a plate supported six different causes.
 The causes included clean water, agricultural heritage, the Children’s Trust Fund, non-game wildlife habitat, lighthouse preservation, as well as the Veterans’ Memorial Fund.
 The September 11th attacks prompted the design of the Proud To Be American plate.
 In 2006, Michigan held a contest for the new commemorative plate and chose the Spectacular Peninsulas as the new standard commemorative plate.

 Now you probably have more information about Michigan’s license plates than you ever thought you would know.
 As a state that once was the epicenter of auto manufacturing, the history of the license plate is a fun side note of an industry that played such a huge role in Michigan.
 Visit Michigan.gov for a complete timeline of Michigan’s vehicle registration.
 Check out the Secretary of State if you want to order a special plate for your own car.
 If you are a collector of antique plates, you can find them online at sites like eBay or Michigan License Plates for Collectors.

-What is your favorite Michigan license plate design?
+What is your favorite recent or historical Michigan license plate design?